iit-DLSLab/SANDRO/README.md

 ## 🔔 Updates

-✅ **The paper has been accepted to ICRA 2025!** 🎉 Stay tuned for more updates and the official code release!
+✅ **The paper has been accepted to ICRA 2025 and it is available [here](https://arxiv.org/pdf/2503.07743v1)!!**
+🎉 Stay tuned for more updates and the official code release!

 ## 🔧 Installation